ocaml/dune/doc/dune-libs.rst

 For libraries and executables from development repositories that don't have version information written directly in the ``dune-project`` file, the version is obtained by querying the version control system.
-For instance, the following git command is used in git
+For instance, the following Git command is used in Git
 repositories:

 .. code:: bash